DirkJanJansen/Pandora-Enterprise_Resource_Planning/README.md

  Employees, Calculation, Accountancy (portal), Payroll administration, Management modules for inventory control and financial control with graphs are included.

- Program translated to English frontends see folder Pandora program translated to English
+ Program translated to Dutch frontends see folder Pandora Dutch

  For documentation and database structure see Documentation directory.